sisoe24/nukeserversocket/README.md

 # 1.0.0 Release

 This is the first stable release of NukeServerSocket.
 It is a complete rewrite of the previous version cleaning up the code and improving the overall performance.
-The plugin is now more stable and reliable and more extendable than ever.
-The major changes are:

-- Drop support for Nuke <= 12 and Python 2.7.
-- The plugin now uses a custom server socket instead of the built-in QWebSocketServer.
-- Simplified the settings window.
-- Simplified the logs window.
-- Removed the "Send Nodes" feature.
-It will be re-added in a future release if requested.
-- Removed the "Nuke Internal" code execution engine.
-Now only the "Script Editor" engine is available.
-- Removed the "Test Receiver" button.
-Now the connection is tested when clicking the "Connect" button.
-- Removed the timeout UI counter.
-- Vastly improved the code base.
-Removed unnecessary code and improved the overall performance.
+The main goal of this release was to make the plugin more stable and easier to maintain.
+The plugin is now more extendable and easier to implement in other applications as well.

+For a full list of changes, see the [CHANGELOG](TODO)

 If you are using Nuke 12 or Python 2.7, you can still use the previous version of the plugin `<= 0.6.2` from the [releases page](https://github.com/sisoe24/NukeServerSocket/releases)